Monday, January 20, 2025

 about monarchy and the French identity

-though women of the court and the Church,
+though women of the court, the Church.

 * * *